needle-mirror/com.unity.purchasing.udp/Documentation~/games-with-iap.md

 <a name="server-side"></a>
 ## Server-side implementation

-The server-side integration consists of the following steps:
+You can validate purchases on the server side in one of the following ways:

 * [Querying orders](#query-order)
 * [Receiving callback notifications](#callback-notif)

+**Note**: Callback notifications are not currently supported for the Huawei AppGallery store.

 You can test your server-side implementation in the UDP Sandbox environment.